 The pristine waters of the Arctic Ocean are under threat by microplastic particles.
 Microplastic particles can be up to a grain of rice in size.
 Covering long distances, they silently drift and accumulate along with ocean currents.

 Today I joined students and supervisor Anna Vesman ¹ in an attempt to capture sea-borne microplastic particles along the Kola Meridian transect (Barents Sea).
-They came with a home grown device, affectionately called MANTRA.
+They came with a home grown device, affectionately called MANTA.
 This namesake is fitting.
-Mantra rays are filtering feeders.
+Manta rays are filtering feeders.
 With mouths open wide while swimming just below the surface of the sea, they gather great volumes of zooplankton.

-Before launching MANTRA overboard, we attached my GoPro camera inside the MANTRA’s mouth.
-Once in the water, MANTRA trawls alongside Prof. Molchanov for about 30 minutes, diving, bopping, twisting and bumping, riding on the turbulence of wind, waves and the velocity of the research vessel.
+Before launching MANTA overboard, we attached my GoPro camera inside the MANTA’s mouth.
+Once in the water, MANTA trawls alongside Prof. Molchanov for about 30 minutes, diving, bopping, twisting and bumping, riding on the turbulence of wind, waves and the velocity of the research vessel.

 On another hand, the blind video footage came out surprisingly strong.
 Like something very ancient (says Andrew postnatally), like vibrant matter, like light diffraction.
 Like hissy, like jerky, like in perpetual motion.
-Like chanting the mantra of life, something like the ever changing states of amphibiousness.
+Something like the ever changing states of amphibiousness.

 ¹ Anna V. Vesman is a scientist at Nansen International Environmental and Remote Sensing Centre, St. Petersburg.
 She also works as an engineer at the Arctic and Antarctic research institute, Atmosphere-sea ice-ocean interaction department.
 Her scientific interests are polar oceanology, climate change and hydrochemistry.
 In 2018 she completed her PhD with the thesis topic Main features of global warming manifestation in the Fram Strait and waters surrounding Spitsbergen in XX-XXI centuries.